Raise your hand if you knew what the heck a “Logroño” was!

 Logroño is a small town of 150,000 people in northern Spain and my home last year.
 I consider it a village and I was randomly put there by Fulbright to teach English.
 Though a blessing and a curse some days, I wanted to break down the pros and cons of living in a village (pueblo in Spanish) and why I think a village life is worth considering.
 I think people choose one or the other for various reasons, and I hope this helps you prepare!

 Are you ready for life in the pueblo?
-Let’s find out.
+Let’s find out why you should be living in a village abroad.

 Walking (or biking) everywhere

 In a small town you rely on transportation less.
 For those living on a budget, this is perfect because you don’t have to worry about daily transportation costs.
-However, do give yourself enough time in to walk and make it on time to work in the mornings.
+However, do give yourself enough time in to walk and make it on time to work in the mornings when living in a village abroad.
 If you live somewhere with all the seasons, and its extremes, carry change to get on the bus, have carpool with co-workers set up, or buy a bus card for emergencies.
 You can also get a bike for those non-rainy or snowy days, and not have to worry about excessive traffic!

 Complete language immersion

-If you are passionate about language-learning, and living where you do not speak the native language, I highly recommend a village.
+If you are passionate about language-learning, and are deciding if living in a village abroad is for you, consider that villages have more people that would probably not speak your language.
+Thus, I highly recommend a village.
 Most locals in villages only know their official language, or an indigenous language that is not widely taught.
 This means you need to learn and speak their language when you buy groceries, go to the bank, order food, etc. With much practice and some intercambios, you’ll be fluent (or at least conversational) before you know it.

 Bonus Pro: Villages also have cheaper language classes!
 My Spanish class in Logroño was only 60 euros for 7 months!